kgdunn/pid-book/univariate-review/univariate-review.rst

 	**Using pairing**

 	Pairing assumes that each reactor was run with the same material, except that the material was split into thirds: one third for each reactor.
-As described in the `section on paired tests <univariate-paired-tests>`_, we rely on calculating the difference in brittleness, then calculating the z-value of the average difference.
+As described in the :ref:`section on paired tests <univariate-paired-tests>` we rely on calculating the difference in brittleness, then calculating the z-value of the average difference.
 Contrast this to the unpaired tests, where we calculated the difference of the averages.

 	The code below shows how the paired differences are evaluated for each of the 3 combinations.
 The paired test highlights the similarity between TK105 and TK107, the same as the unpaired test.
 However the paired test shows much more clearly how different tanks TK104 and TK105 are, and especially TK104 and TK107.